Why corporate travel programs still operate in the dark, and how AI is changing that

 That’s where Copilot, HRS’ AI-driven platform, enters the conversation.
 Positioned as a true orchestration layer, Copilot is designed to surface insight and enable immediate action.
 Built on deep data integration and intelligent automation, the platform allows travel leaders to move from static analytics to real-time decision-making.

-Travel leaders can ask open-ended questions — from “What’s my ADR in New York this quarter?” to “Which properties show persistent rate leakage?” — and receive instant answers.
+Travel leaders can ask open-ended questions – from “What’s my ADR in New York this quarter?” to “Which properties show persistent rate leakage?” – and receive instant answers.
+More importantly, they can take immediate action based on the insight, without waiting for a quarterly review or offline follow-up.

 The session was a candid conversation about the need for change, and the tools finally capable of enabling it.
+As expectations rise and programs grow more complex, orchestration is becoming a core capability.

-As expectations rise and programmes grow more complex, orchestration is becoming a core capability.
-In this context, AI is a real strategic differentiator — the one that corporate travel can no longer afford to ignore.
+In this context, AI is a real strategic differentiator – the one that corporate travel can no longer afford to ignore.
 And it may be the only viable path out of the dark.